Contribute to Kali

 Kali Community

-The Kali community is spread out through many different platforms and apps, however there are only three official platforms we are on.
-The first is on Discord, the second our very own forums, and finally is our bug tracker.
+The Kali community is spread out through many different platforms and apps, however there are five official platforms we are on.
+The first is on GitLab, the second on Discord, the third IRC, the fourth our very own forums, and finally is our bug tracker.
 Helping in any of these communities is very much appreciated.

 Discord